 Walnut Hill currently maintains computers in various locations on campus that are available for student use.
 The Theater, Visual Art, and Writing, Film & Media Arts Departments also have computers available for program-specific use.

 Many departments expect assignments to be typed rather than handwritten.
 As such, students may also wish to have personal computers in order to work at their own convenience.
-It is recommended that students with their own computers also have their own printers.
 Wireless Internet is available throughout the campus.

 The Morse Institute Library